Meet Google’s consent requirements for EU, UK, and Switzerland with our Google-certified CMP for WordPress Buy Now

 • analytics_storage – New addition to GCM V2.
 This parameter manages analytics cookies.

-• ad_user_data – This parameter shows if a user agrees to share their data with Google for ads.
+• ad_user_data – This parameter shows whether users agree to share their data with Google for ads.
 It’s vital for gathering data used in targeted ads.

 • functionality_storage – This parameter is related to the functionality of the website or app, such as language settings.